Pool56/An-AI-Agent-for-Water-Visualization/README.md

 The project currently does the following things.

-- Feature 1.
-Use of watsonx.ai for generation of new content and use watsonx.governance for examining coppyright infringement
-- Feature 2.
-Use of watsonx.ai ( for prediction and creation of responses from data obtained from Maximo Application Suite , Environmental Intelligence Suite and Envizi) and watsonx. orchestrate (automation of repetitive tasks).
-The results are placed into the IBM Cognos Analyics for deriving further data insights

-In the future we plan to use watsonx. data  for data management and other IBM technologies such as watson discover for intelligent document processing
+In the future we plan to use other Microsoft software such as Github for Copilot

 ![Roadmap]()